fyrstelin/fyrstelin.github.io/_posts/2022-10-27-getting-started-with-event-sourcing.md

 No it is not more than this.
 - It is not a way for to communicate between Micro Services.
 - It have nothing to do with DOM events.
-- It is not CQRS or DDD (but can be used for it and is a very good fit).
+- It is not CQRS or DDD - but can be used for it and is a very good fit!

 It is just one way of storing data.